Rakesh-08/TASK-1-TSF-/README.md

-# TASK-1-TSF(GRIPJULY21)
+# The sparks foundation (GRIPJULY21)
-Prediction using supervised Machine learning
+Task-1: Prediction using supervised Machine learning